Note

 Global level

-systenants and user tenants can execute theSHOW VARIABLESstatement or view theinformation_schema.GLOBAL_VARIABLESview (MySQL mode) to view the value of a global system variable.Session level
+systenants and all user tenants can execute theSHOW VARIABLESstatement or query theinformation_schema.GLOBAL_VARIABLESview (MySQL mode) to view the value of a global system variable.Session level

-systenants and user tenants can execute theSHOW VARIABLESstatement or view theinformation_schema.SESSION_VARIABLESview (MySQL mode) to view the value of a session system variable.
+systenants and all user tenants can execute theSHOW VARIABLESstatement or query theinformation_schema.SESSION_VARIABLESview (MySQL mode) to view the value of a session system variable.

 Modify variables